 To discuss food poisoning claims and the incident that led to your illness, get in touch with an advisor from our team.

 One of the most important steps in the food poisoning claims process is gathering evidence.
-Evidence is crucial, as it can help prove different areas of your claim, including who is liable for your illness, how it occurred, and how severe it is.
+Evidence is crucial, as it can help prove different areas of your claim, including confirmation that it was food poisoning caused by negligence, who is responsible and how severe it is.

 Some examples of evidence that you could collect to prove a claim for compensation for food poisoning include: